pi0x73/pi0x73.github.io/_posts/2021-01-28-Bypassing-2FA-Security-Lawyer.md

 ## What is 2FA?
 Two-factor authentication or 2FA, is an electronic authentication method in which a computer user is granted access to a website or application only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something only the user knows), possession (something only the user has), and inherence (something only the user is).

+## Evilginx (Man in the middle attacking framework)

-By reading this short explaination about **two-factor-authentication** you would assume that the mechanisms used look secure and would make it almost impossible for a hacker to break through.
+By reading the short explaination about **two-factor-authentication** above, you would assume that the mechanisms used look secure and would make it almost impossible for a hacker to break through.

 However, bypassing this layer is possible by using **Evilginx2**, a Man in the Middle attack framework which is able to act as a reverse proxy and help the attacker get through verification steps.

 ![background](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/master/assets/images/2FA-Bypass/evilginx1.jpg)

-## Installation
+### Installation

 >*Note : in this part I am not going to cover setting up the VPS and domain but simply setting up the tool in a linux environiment and using it over a quick and short demo.*